futzu/SCTE-35_HLS_x9k3/README.md

   * __Break Stuff__ and tell me what happened.

-> If you have a patch or idea or suggestion, Open an issue, I want to hear it.
+ If you have a patch or idea or suggestion, Open an issue, I want to hear it.
->
-> I'll reply as soon as possible, usually within a day or two.
->
+ I reply to everybody that takes the time to contact me.
-> I may not use it, and if I dont, I'll tell you why.
+ If I dont use your idea, I'll tell you why .

 # Requires